jimwhite/README-EVAL/README.md

 Home repository for the README-EVAL evaluation system

-The ACL 2014 Semantic Parsing workshop abstract describing what README-EVAL is about is available here [Towards README-EVAL : Interpreting README File Instructions](http://acl2014.org/acl2014/W14-24/pdf/W14-2415.pdf).
-The poster I showed at the workshop is [here](http://students.washington.edu/jimwhite/SP14%20Poster.pdf).
+The ACL 2014 Semantic Parsing workshop abstract describing what README-EVAL is about is available here [Towards README-EVAL : Interpreting README File Instructions](https://aclanthology.org/W14-2415/).

+The poster I showed at the workshop is [README-EVAL poster PDF](https://drive.google.com/file/d/1K8GPTjDy17zFm4qnKQghFLYr1x7KYwmz/view?usp=sharing).

 README-EVAL has not been implemented yet which is why there is no code or data here.
 The code that does exist is an RPM distro file extractor and browser.
 That code ([PackageExtractor](https://github.com/jimwhite/ReadIt/tree/master/PackageExtractor) and [PackageIndexer](https://github.com/jimwhite/ReadIt/tree/master/PackageIndexer)) is in the ReadIt repository and should work with most any Fedora RPMS distribution.
 That data is not reproduced here because it is fairly large when unpacked (~35GB for Fedora Core 17).